till2/till2.github.io/_posts/2023-02-18-transformers.md

 V = torch.rand(5,1)
 ```

-We get the logits for the weights by using the scaled query-key matrix multiplication:
+We get the logits for the weights by using the scaled query-key matrix multiplication.
+In PyTorch, we can use the `@`-Symbol to perform a matrix multiplication.

 ```py
 d_k = torch.tensor(Q.shape[0]) # 5